Biconic cusp: Early development

+Renewed interest

+In early 1958, the British announced ZETA had produced fusion.
+Months later, they were forced to publish a retraction, noting that the neutrons they saw were not from fusion events, but a new type of instability that had not been previously seen.
+Over the next year, similar problems were seen in all of the designs and the illusion of progress was shattered.

+As the problems were being studied, the original work on the cusp design was reconsidered.
+The power supply for the early machine at Los Alamos had been sitting in a warehouse for years, and was then taken out of storage and used to build the single-cusp Picket Fence I. Its simplicity meant similar systems were built at General Atomics, Livermore, Harwell, the University of Utrecht and the Kharkov Institute, the Stevens Institute of Technology, and others.

+By 1960, Picket Fence had overcome a number of early problems.
+Initial results measuring the light being emitted by the hot plasma suggested it was stable for up to 1 millisecond, but further diagnostics demonstrated this was only a few microseconds and the light was the result of a sort of afterglow.
+Improvements in the device resulted in significant gains, and plasma confinement improved to about 50 microseconds, but this was still far less than desired.

 Description

 The magnetic fields in this system were made by electromagnets placed close together.
 This was a theoretical construct used to model how to contain plasma.
 The fields were made by two coils of wire facing one another.
 These electromagnets had poles which faced one another and in the center was a null point in the magnetic field.
 This was also termed a zero point field.
 These devices were explored theoretically by Dr. Harold Grad at NYU's Courant Institute in the late 1950s and early 1960s.
 Because the fields were planar symmetric this plasma system was simple to model.

 Particle behavior

 Simulations of these geometries revealed the existence of three classes of particles.
 The first class moved back and forth far away from the null point.
 These particles would be reflected close to the poles of the electromagnets and the plane cusp in the center.
 This reflection was due to the magnetic mirror effect.
 These are very stable particles, but their motion changes as they radiate energy over time.
-This radiation loss arose from acceleration or deceleration by the field and can be calculated using the larmor formula.
+This radiation loss arose from acceleration or deceleration by the field and can be calculated using the Larmor formula.
 The second particle moved close to the null point in the center.
 Because particles passed through locations with no magnetic field, their motions could be straight, with an infinite gyroradius.
 This straight motion caused the particle to make a more erratic path through the fields.
 The third class of particles was a transition between these types.
 Biconic cusps were recently revived because of its similar geometry to the Polywell fusion reactor.